Here’s why people cover license plates online such as on Facebook or Craigslist:

 It’s not something you definitely need to do yourself, but people who do are often worried about privacy.

-So if you want to learn all about why people cover license plates online, then you’re in the right place.
+So if you want to learn all about why people cover their license plates online, then you’re in the right place.

 Let’s get started!

 Why Do People Cover Their License Plates Online?

 Ultimately, a person can have any motivation they like to cover up things in a photograph.

 I can’t really get inside their heads and tell you what they are thinking.

 But, there are online discussions to this effect, and there is an emerging trend in those discussions.

 It seems that people cover up license plate numbers in order to protect their identities.

 License plate numbers are generated by government organizations, and the numbers are typically attached to the personal information of the person on file for any given number.